Skyvell/bmw-commision-design/README.md

 A clawback list will be fetched from Midas.
 The clawback lists contain a list of terminated contracts for the previous month.
 This list will be used to determine if there should be any clawbacks on previously issued commissions.

 ### Midas
 Data from Midas will be queried directly via standard SQL queries in Amazon Athena.
-I have not received any additional information regarding the database.
+Any additional information about the database such as ER-diagrams has not been provided.

 ### Core View integration
-There is an API which I will gain access to when the project starts.
+BWM has an API to interact with CoreView.
+Access to this documentation will be given once the development starts.

 ## Architecture